jfbrennan/retchful/README.md

 Not interested, but contributions would be considered.

 ## Credits
-Fetch is a low level API, so it's an ugly experience if used directly.
+Fetch is a low level API, so it gets ugly when used directly.
 I took some inspiration from [Backbone](http://backbonejs.org) which imo is one of the most developer-friendly libraries ever.
 It's still the best when working with a RESTful API, so futch attempts to give you some of that goodness.